Online Communications and Journalism Graduate Degree School Programs

 - Broadcast Journalism: These programs examine writing for TV broadcast.
 Courses might cover video production, writing and delivering news to the camera, and even explore digital video streaming.

-Of course, one integral aspect of what makes graduate online journalism degree programs great is what they teach.
+One integral aspect of what makes graduate online journalism degree programs good is what they teach.
 Some of this could be influenced by the type of program you choose.
 For example, a communications program focused on business writing might have different qualities than a photo-journalism or broadcast journalism program.
 Despite these potential differences, online communication graduate programs could share a number of essential course topics.

 Here are some examples of the types of things your program might cover.